isomerpages/cris-corp/news-and-events/news/_posts/2024-02-06-post-Celebrating International Day of Women and Girls in Science 2024.md

-project where she witnessed the importance of product quality and its impact on patients, she shares that it helped her to gain a deeper appreciation of her vital role as a gatekeeper to generate accurate and reliable test result</p>
+project where she witnessed the importance of product quality and its impact on patients, she shares that it helped her to gain a deeper appreciation of her vital role as a gatekeeper to generate accurate and reliable test results.</p>
-<p>Siew Fong’s advice to young women interested in science is to pursue their
+<p>Siew Fong’s advice to young women who are interested in science is to
-passion actively, whether be it through conducting experiments, participating in fieldwork, or contributing to practical applications of scientific knowledge.
+pursue their passion actively, whether be it through conducting experiments, participating in fieldwork, or contributing to practical applications of scientific knowledge.
 She shares, “Our skills and contributions are also integral to the progress and advancement of scientific knowledge."</p>
 <p>In the spirit of celebrating the incredible women in science, Siew Fong’s
 superhero alter ego is "Captain Perfectionist”, possessing powers to calibrate systems and solve complex problems with precision and speed.
 She envisions